Kajabi Pricing - Is It Too Expensive?

 Here’s a quick review of what works and what doesn’t with the Kajabi pricing structure.

 Kajabi’s pricing structure works well for established creators with predictable revenue, but it restricts experimentation.
-Even routine marketing efforts like lead magnets can trigger expensive plan upgrades when contact limits are reached.
+Even routine marketing efforts, like lead magnets, can trigger expensive plan upgrades when you hit the contact limit.

 Kajabi pricing vs. the market: How does it stack up?